henrychess/pygame-chinese-checkers/README.md

 WARNING: This is not a complete project.
 Some functionalities have not been implemented yet.
 You may encounter bugs.

+I'm using Python 3.9.3 to test this project.
+It requires at least Python 3.7+.

 You can run `main.py` if you have `pygame-ce` and `PySide6` installed.
 If not, install them first with:
 ```